 - Positive fatherhood campaigns – like Promundo’s MenCare programme which educates men about equitable fatherhood and caregiving practices for long-term change

 - Cash or-in kind transfers for education – Robust evidence suggests that where parents lack the resources to practically support their daughters, financial and in-kind transfers can be powerful levers to incentivise parental support for girls’ education.

 It’s critical for the long-term well-being of both girls and boys that programmes targeting parents and other caregivers, help them to avoid the gender discriminatory attitudes and practices of the past.
 Mums, dads and caregivers –and arguably especially in urban areas where exposure to new technologies is higher – must also be equipped with the soft skills to be able to actively guide their children through adolescence and the existing and emerging challenges they may encounter on the road to adulthood.

 This may mean helping parents – many of whom may face limitations in terms of basic literacy as well as technological literacy – to encourage their daughters’ aspirations while supporting them to negotiate the hard realities of the world safely and responsibly.
 Economic and education opportunities need to be considered along with the potential dangers posed by migration to a new urban centre or different country.
 There’s also the digital divide to navigate and how best to balance the excitement of connecting to peers through new technologies, whilst knowing how to cope in the face of potential exposure to cyber bullying and graphic content.
 Where adolescents are wanting more independence than is safe, it will mean helping parents set clear boundaries and to provide guidance around their children’s behaviour, even where their children are literate and they are not.

-GAGE’s research will be critical for policy makers and programmers working with families to help them to better support their daughters and sons to imagine their own futures and safely pursue tomorrow’s new opportunities.
+GAGE’s research will be critical for policy makers and programmers working with families to help them to better support their daughters to imagine their own futures and safely pursue tomorrow’s new opportunities.